 Section 54: Old Asset: Residential Property, New Asset: Residential Property

-- Purchase of another Residential Property within 1 year before or 2 years after the due date of transfer of the Property sold and/or
+- Purchase of another Residential Property within 1 year before or 2 years after the transfer of the Property sold and/or

-- Construction of Residential house Property within a period of 3 years from the date of acquisition
+- Construction of Residential house Property within a period of 3 years from the date of transfer/sale of property

 Quantum of Deduction under Section 54